The Stowaway Crisis: 2,392 Hidden Passengers Entered U.S. Ports in a Single Year (1921 Report)

 Number of Deserting Seamen during Period Was 13, 543.
 Nautical Gazette Representative Visits Stowaway Detention Room at Ellis Island.

 Practically none could speak English, although several claimed to be able to do so.
-Most of them were waiting resignedly to be sent back to their respective countries, but some were hoping against hope that appeals made to Washington for admission into the country would prove availing.
+Most were waiting resignedly to be sent back to their respective countries.
+Still, some were hoping against the hope that appeals made to Washington for admission into the country would prove available.

 A young fellow of intelligent appearance was brought forward as one of those who could speak English, and he could.
-Asked his nationality he said he was a Turkish subject, but he would never have provoked comment on Broadway or Piccadilly.
+He asked about his nationality and said he was a Turkish subject.
+Still, he would never have provoked comment on Broadway or Piccadilly.

 "They made me work hard," he said.
 He had been on Ellis Island for five months, having appealed to Washington for admission.
 However, he didn't expect to be allowed to enter.